paul2048/SudokuAI/README.md

 # SudokuAI
-SudokuAI is a sudoku game that has the ability to solve any valid sudoku board by using knowledge.
+SudokuAI is a sudoku game that has the ability to solve any valid sudoku board by using knowledge and trial and error.

 ![SudokuAI](assets/images/preview.png)